tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 crosspostToInnerhelm: true
 ---

 Earlier this year I spent seven months building a web application called [Logwise](https://logwise.tylermercer.net) in my spare time.
-It's an app for logging things: sleep quality, focus levels, research insights, health symptoms, or anything else you'd like to monitor over time and understand better.
+It's an app for logging things: sleep quality, focus levels, health symptoms, or anything else you'd like to monitor over time and understand better.
 It works offline (via [Dexie](https://dexie.org/) and [Dexie Cloud](https://dexie.org/cloud/)) and allows you to easily change the schema of your logs over time without data loss (via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure)).

 It's been a compelling side project for me---the kind that I wake up thinking about, and for which I've had a constant flow of exciting ideas.

 But I've decided to open-source and archive [the code repository](https://github.com/tylermercer/logwise), and to throw away my roadmap.[^throwing-away] I'm "unlaunching" Logwise: putting it out into the world, but with the intent of ending it---launching in a negative direction.
+This essay explains why.

 ## A tale of two projects